dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 > The stereotype associating math to men is stronger in more egalitarian and developed countries.
 It is also strongly associated with various measures of female underrepresentation in math-intensive fields and can therefore *entirely explain* the gender-equality paradox.

-However, most of their paper is about predicting other things (e.g., the *intention* to study STEM) where controlling for stereotypes has a stronger effect.
-I think it's misleading to take them as claiming to *entirely explain* Stoet and Geary's paradox, when the reduction for GGGI coefficient above is so modest.

 ## New Analysis

 ### Paradox dissolved?

-After reading these follow-up papers, I had the impression the original study was debunked.
+After first reading these follow-up papers, I had the impression the original study was debunked.
 But notice three things:

-<u>First</u>, causality isn't everything.
+First, causality isn't everything.
 Richardson et al. think that BIGI is better than GGGI for establishing causality.
 I don't understand their reasoning in the slightest, but it doesn't matter. *None* of these analyses prove causality.

-Still, **does the paradox actually exist**?
+Still, does the paradox actually exist?
 It can't simultaneously be *false* (as Richardson et al. seem to claim) and *true but explained by gender stereotypes* (as Breda et al. claim.)
 Which is it?

+Second stereotypes don't solve the paradox.
+How could they, when the reduction for the GGGI coefficient above is so modest?
+I think the Wikipedia quote is misleading.
+Most of Breda et al.'s paper is about predicting other things, e.g. the *intention* to study STEM, where controlling for stereotypes has a stronger effect.

-<u>Second</u>, stereotypes don't solve the paradox.
-Suppose that the paradox was entirely explained by gender stereotypes.
-That's valuable but leaves the mystery of why more gender-equal countries should have stronger stereotypes!
+But suppose that the paradox were entirely explained by gender stereotypes.
+That would just mean we've traded the mystery of why more gender-equal countries have fewer women in STEM for the mystery of why more gender-equal countries would have stronger stereotypes!

+{% comment %}

 * It could be cultural.
 Maybe in rich, gender-equal countries, The Patriarchy has more spare resources to spend indoctrinating everyone.
 * It could be intrinsic interest.
 Maybe women are less likely to have STEM as their #1 choice, but in *un*equal countries they have few other options and so they conclude math is important for them.
 * It could be some impossible-to-disentangle combination.
 Maybe parents in gender-unequal countries know that their daughters have fewer opportunities, and so they constantly tell them how amazing math is, resulting in those girls liking math.
+{% endcomment %}

-<u>Third</u>, it's unclear how fragile the result is.
+Third, it's unclear how fragile the result is.
 Richardson et al. say that the paradox only appears because of "contrived measures and selective data".
-Certainly, if the paradox only appears after torturing the data in one way, we shouldn't trust it.
-But their evidence is... what happened when they tortured the data in one *other* way.
-Shouldn't we try a *bunch* of analyses, and see how robust things are?
+Of course, I agree that if the paradox only appears after torturing the data in one particular way, then we shouldn't trust it.
+But their evidence is... what happened when they tortured the data in one *other* particular way.

+Shouldn't we try a *bunch* of analyses, and just check how robust things are?

 ### A bunch of analyses